QMTesting/qmtesting.github.io/_posts/2025-08-08-smoke-testing-how-to-techniques.md

 ## 🎯 Conclusion
 Smoke testing is a simple yet powerful tool for maintaining software quality.
 By checking the basics early, teams can avoid wasting time on unstable builds and focus their efforts where it matters most.

-### Why it matters:

-- It catches major issues before they escalate
-- It saves time by preventing unnecessary deep testing
-- It builds confidence in the development process

 In short, smoke testing lays the groundwork for successful software delivery.
 When done right, it ensures that every build starts off on solid footing—making the entire testing process more efficient and reliable.